A stratified homotopy hypothesis: Constructible sheaves

 is a pushout diagram in $\Strat$.

 \end{lemma}

-\begin{proof} Fix a stratified space $Z$.
+\begin{proof} Fix a conically smooth stratified space $Z$.
 We must show that the diagram of spaces and restriction maps among them

 is a pullback.
-Results in~\cite{aft1} grant that the inclusions $X_d \hookrightarrow X$ and $\Link_{X_d}\hookrightarrow \Unzip_{X_d}(X)$ each have stratified regular neighborhoods.
+Proposition 8.2.5 of~\cite{aft1} states exactly that the inclusions $X_d \hookrightarrow X$ and $\Link_{X_d}(X)\hookrightarrow \Unzip_{X_d}(X)$ each have stratified regular neighborhoods.
 It follows that the horizontal maps are Kan fibrations.
 So it is enough to verify that each map of fiber Kan complexes is an isomorphism.
 This follows because the blow-up diagram in question is a pushout in $\strat$, and $-\times \Delta^q_e$ preserves colimits in $\strat$.

 \end{proof}